 We have incurred cumulative net losses and have had few profitable quarters since inception.
-We expect to regularly incur losses and may never again achieve or maintain profitability.
+We expect to regularly incur losses until we have successfully commercialized one or more product candidates and may never achieve or maintain profitability in the future.